Updated: Apr 7

-California employment lawyers can help you report your employer for workplace discrimination, unpaid wages or retaliation.
+California Employment Attorneys can help you report your employer for workplace discrimination, unpaid wages or retaliation.

 California labor and employment laws influence the entire legal relationship between employers and workers, beginning with the initial recruiting process and extending into every aspect of everyday activities, including job descriptions, wages, promotions, assessments, terminations, benefits, mergers, and acquisitions, as well as the successful settlement of unfair labor practices and discrimination disputes.

 Since the labor and employment related laws are found at all levels of government, federal, state, county and even city, making sense of these sometimes contradictory demands is more of a challenge for today's employees than ever before.
 In this article, we'll discuss the role of a California employment lawyer and how to find experienced, ethical and vetted California employment lawyers by contacting a California bar-certified lawyer referral service.